tambetm/octave2048/README.md

 or

-    >game_corner2   % the same as previous, but UP and RIGHT after each move
+    >game_corner2   % the same as previous, but UP and RIGHT are swapped after each move

 or